Hats off to these 20 fur free fashion brands, who are blazing the trail for luxury fashion to go cruelty free!

 18. DKNY

-Donna Karan announced in 2018 that her company, DKNY, will become cruelty free by 2019, and she seems to have kept her promise with regards to fur – but sadly, not to leather, silk, wool, and other animal materials.
+Donna Karan announced in 2018 that her company, DKNY, will become cruelty free by 2019, and she seems to have kept her promise with regards to fur.
+But sadly, like many of the brands above, she’s still using leather, silk, wool, and other animal materials.

 19. Coach